 - Residents of the region value rural farms and agricultural opportunities.
-Having farms close by helps people understand where their food comes from, and also contributes to the pastoral setting and "rural character" that is highly valued. - Residents of the region value the outdoor recreational opportunities offered by woods, water, and wildlife.
-In some cases, Commission staff heard feedback about cases where public access to waterways was perceived to be inhibited or denied, and there was a strong sense of injustice among those residents.
+Having farms close by helps people understand where their food comes from, and also contributes to the pastoral setting and "rural character" that is highly valued. - Residents of the region value the rural "unspoiled" landscapes along - the two-lane highways that connect village centers.
+These landscapes enhance residents' sense of place and provide a unique identity for the region's communities.